The Definitive Guide to

 Supply Chain Visibility Terms to Know

-Visibility is, by its very nature, a complex subject made up of many abstract and interconnected parts.
+Supply chan visibility is, by its very nature, a complex subject made up of many abstract and interconnected parts.
 Because of this, a few critical terms are important to know when researching the impact supply chain visibility technology might have for your organization:

-RFID: Radio Frequency Identification, or RFID, is a technique for transmitting digital information about physical objects through the application of scannable tags.
+RFID is a technique for transmitting digital information about physical objects through the application of scannable tags.
 Bar codes are one common example of RFIDs, as are the scannable chips in credit cards and passport documents.

 The raw data from Electronic Logging Devices, RFID’s and other visibility-related devices are collectively referred to as telematics.

-RTTVP: Real-Time Transportation Visibility Platforms, or RTTVPs, are technology tools used by shippers, carriers, and other logistics organizations to gather, analyze and interpret telematics information from a variety of sources, presenting that information in a single, actionable view.
+RTTVPs are technology tools used by shippers, carriers, and other logistics organizations to gather, analyze and interpret telematics information from a variety of sources, presenting that information in a single, actionable view.

-5 Examples of Supply Chain Visibility
+5 Examples of Supply Chain Visibility Solutions

-- C&S Wholesale Grocers: One of the United States’ leading grocery supply companies, C&S Wholesale Grocers, rolled out supply chain visibility among their workforce with the goal of creating a digital twin for their supply chain.
+- C&S Wholesale Grocers: One of the United States’ leading grocery supply companies, C&S Wholesale Grocers, rolled out supply chain visibility tools among their workforce with the goal of creating a digital twin for their supply chain.
 In other words, they wanted to create an accurate, complete digital model of their operation, which would allow them to monitor performance and simulate changes to their logistical practices from anywhere in the world.
 Using FourKites to track supply chain performance across the company’s 8000+ individual facilities, C&S was able to reduce transportation-related customer service calls by 65% in just four months.

 - 3M: At the start of the COVID-19 pandemic in January 2020, 3M began to drastically ramp up supply chain operations in order to keep up with the skyrocketing demand for N95 masks.
 In addition to ramping up manufacturing and consolidating their internal processes, 3M added all of their now-critical loads into FourKites, allowing them to control and coordinate the delivery of millions of masks with the ease and agility that had once used to deliver a fraction of that number.
-Having a scalable visibility platform, which was capable of handling the added volume, was critical to 3M’s successful efforts to provide personal protective gear to those who needed it.
+Having a scalable real-time supply chain visibility tool, which was capable of handling the added volume, was critical to 3M’s successful efforts to provide personal protective gear to those who needed it.